OREO Trading 50% Higher This Week (ORE)

-OREO (ORE) traded 42% higher against the US dollar during the one day period ending at 11:00 AM E.T. on June 2nd.
-One OREO coin can currently be purchased for about $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.
-During the last week, OREO has traded 50% higher against the US dollar.
+OREO (ORE) traded 42% higher against the US dollar during the 24 hour period ending at 0:00 AM Eastern on June 3rd.
+One OREO coin can now be bought for approximately $0.0000 or 0.00000000 BTC on popular exchanges.
 OREO has a market cap of $25.09 and approximately $330.00 worth of OREO was traded on exchanges in the last day.
+In the last week, OREO has traded 50% higher against the US dollar.

 - Absorber Protocol (ABS) traded flat against the dollar and now trades at $60,846.69 or 0.00000007 BTC.